Chayandev/fullstack_practice/React_CC/notes.md

 - Instead of re-rendering the entire DOM tree, React:
   1. Compares the Virtual DOM with its previous state using a **diffing algorithm**.
   2. Updates only the necessary parts of the real DOM.
+- The virtual DOM is a programing concept where ans ideal, or virtual representation of a UI is kept in memory and synced with the real DOM by a librabry such as ReactDOM .
+This process is called **Reconcilation**.

 ### 2. Component-Based Architecture